org-mushroom-kingdom/ttn-frontend/README.md

 ## Scenario

+In this scenario, a caller workflow `ttn-frontend` (and `ttn-backend`) rely on the reusable workflow `changelog-quality-checks.yml` which checks for a changelog file (referred to hereon as a CHANGELOG file) when a pull request is made from a release branch to the main branch (See **__Triggers** for more details).
+The logic surrounding the CHANGELOG file is strict and the file must meet certain criteria before merging into the preprod or main branch is allowed (see **__Business Logic__** for details).

-This is an example of how a reusable workflow (XXXX.yml) can be called upon from a caller workflow, with the specific caveat that the reusable workflow needs to check out its own repository in order to run a script to perform the brunt of its logic.
+This is an example of how a reusable workflow (changelog-quality-checks.yml) can be called upon from a caller workflow, with the specific caveat that the reusable workflow needs to check out its own repository in order to run a script to perform the brunt of its logic.
 This requires passing a token present in the caller workflow repository to the reusable workflow repository.

 Refer to the Medium Article [Github Actions: Checking Out And Utilizing a Reusable Workflow's Repository](https://pages.github.com/) for more details on this scenario as well as the ttn-workflows README TODO LINK